garystafford/virtual-vehicles-demo/README.md

 ## Microservices / RESTful API Integration with MEAN Stack Demo
 **_This project is still in early stage development_**

 Develop a well-architected and well-documented RESTful API example, built on a tightly-integrated collection of Java EE-based microservices.
-Build a MEANRAD Stack application, which relies on the RESTful API for a majority of functionality.
+Build a MEAN Stack application, which relies on the RESTful API for a majority of functionality.
 Ensure the services are highly-available, secure, and scalable.

 #### Virtual Vehicles Microservices / RESTful API
 The 'Virtual Vehicles' RESTful API (api.virtual-vehicles.com) exposes a vehicle-themed collection of load-balanced, highly-available, Java EE, RestExpress-based microservices.
 The RESTful microservices follow much of current microservice architectural patterns.
 Each service has it's own MongoDB datasource.
 Services include: